Fkernel653/fcalc/README.md

 ## Error Messages

 The calculator displays user-friendly error messages:
-- `Syntax error` - For invalid mathematical expressions
+- `Error: The syntax is incorrect` - For invalid mathematical expressions
-- `Error: division by zero` - When attempting to divide by zero
+- `Error: Division by zero` - When attempting to divide by zero

 ## Customization